flutter/website/src/content/get-started/fwe/user-input.md

 {% render docs/code-and-image.md,
 image:"fwe/user-input/chip.png",
-caption: "This figure shows a row widget with three children, which are aligned with the crossAxisAlignment.spaceEvenly constant."
+caption: "This figure shows two rows of Chip widgets, each containing a circular leading profile image and content text."
-alt: "A screenshot of three widgets, spaced evenly from each other." code:"
+alt: "A screenshot of 4 Chips split over two rows with a leading circular profile image with content text." code:"
 ```dart
 @override